mcpavao/nuage_up/README.md

-# Welcome to my Github.
-Please follow the instructions below
+# Application on Docker / Kubernetes
-Containerizing and Deploying our Application on Kubernetes
+Containerizing and Deploying our Application on Docker and Kubernetes